Iliya-Askari/Iliya-Askari/README.md

-<h2>Hi There!
+<h2 align="center">Hi There!
 I'm Iliya Askari 🖐</h2>

 <h2>👨‍💻 &nbsp; About Me</h2>

 - I am 17 years old and in the 11th grade, I study computer in the conservatory
 - I learned Python and Django programming languages ​​at an introductory level
-- learning Git and Docker course
+- I am familiar with website design
 - also familiar with C# programming language
 - My goal is to fully learn Django and Python in an advanced way